Forensic Files: Reception

 This basic cable offering has been reviewed infrequently by television critics.
 In August 2002, The Houston Chronicle compared it to an episode of Unsolved Mysteries: "A criminal story is told – the more bizarre the better; a mysterious element is introduced; and forensic experts solve the mystery.
 All that's missing is Robert Stack."

 The Los Angeles Times gave this review in April 2001: "Although Forensic Files ably extends this specialized field to the masses and deploys its slick reenactments effectively, its jarring voice-over is the overcooked antithesis of the meticulous science it depicts."

 Forensic Files II

 The new series, which had recently premiered its second season on July 11, 2021, uses the same formula as the original, though with a new narrator, Bill Camp.
 "We are telling the same kinds of stories in the same way," Executive Producer Nancy Duffy said in an interview.
 Instead of hiring actors to play the fictional roles, however, the new series uses "employees of CNN and HLN".

-Forensic Files II began airing on February 23, 2020.
+Forensic Files II began airing on February 23, 2020, and as of its recent fourth season broadcast in 2023, remains in an indefinite hiatus.